playmer/sdl_gpu_by_example/site/content/lessons/003_Triangle.md

 ---
 title: Triangle and a "Fullscreen Triangle"
-description: Finally you can see a triangle, and then a demonstration on why you might actually use a single triangle later on in your Graphics journey.
-Will cover the creation of Vertex and Pixel shaders, a simple demonstration of "Vertex Pulling", and then an extension of the triangle to cover the whole screen with a shader effect.
+description: After clearing the screen, the next milestone is rendering a triangle Triangle.
+Will cover the creation of Vertex and Fragment shaders and a simple demonstration of "Vertex Pulling".
 template: lesson_template.html
 example_status: Finished
 chapter_status: Not Finished
 collections: ["lessons"]
 ---

 The big one, it's time to draw a Triangle.
-And after that, we're going to learn a trick on how to extend this triangle to display over the entire screen.
-This technique is a small optimization that gets used when you start learning about fullscreen effects.
-We'll be using it in the next chapter to play around with pixel shaders to get a little more comfortable with writing transfering data to the GPU as well as writing code for it.

-That said, this is a text heavy one, we need to get into a bit of the high level details on how GPUs work, as well as some geometry.
-If you just want to work through the examples, I understand, and you can do some fun stuff at a deep level.
-Just know that to have a good understanding of these, you'll want to read these sections, or similar from other sources.

-Lets start adding to the previous example
+This is a text heavy one, we need to get into a bit of the high level details on how GPUs work, as well as some geometry.
+Lets start by adding to the previous example

 ## The Triangle Context